Giannoudis/StructuredLocalization/README.md

 The `SetupLocalization` method performs the following steps

 1. Register the [Microsoft Localization Extensions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.localization)
-2. Register the 'Localizer' in the DI
+2. Register the 'Localizer' in the dependency injection
 3. Set the default language for the current thread

 ### Using the Localizer
-The `Localizer` is inserted into the page using `Inject` and replaces the hardcoded text with a readable property or method access.
+The `Localizer` is inserted into the page using `Inject` and replaces the hard-coded text with a readable property or method access.
 ```html
 @page "/counter"
 @using Localization